 But 31 years since that dramatic event in Daytona, NASCAR has seen its numbers dwindle in terms of interest and popularity.
 While they like to blame the economy for that dip, there are some in the garage area who believe fan apathy has played a role as drivers became too corporate, too mindful of the reaction from sponsors and team owners.

 And no driver represented that better than Gordon, who arrived in NASCAR in 1992 with a mullet haircut and a cheesy-looking mustache but eventually transformed into the cleanest of the clean-cut images.
-Gordon had become the "Choir Boy" of NASCAR, but deep inside that Madison Avenue look, the former host of
+Gordon had become the "Choir Boy" of NASCAR, but deep inside that Madison Avenue look, the former host of Saturday Night Live has a competitive fire that burns like a nuclear reactor.

 That is why Sunday's meltdown was so stunning.